HasanaParker/PIXELATE/README.md

 - Choosing random lyrics from a song and creating image based off of that.
 - OR having the NN listen to the entire song and then generating an image.

+ ## Introduction
+Introductory Paragraph: We are team Pixelate!
+Our goal is to have a neural network generate an image based off of text given in the form of lyrics.
+Then taking that image and pixelating it.We want to replicate the cognitive process of making images in our mind when we listen to music.
+We want to develop a story that best resembles the song.

+Background Paragraph: All the process we are trying to make use of to accomplish our goal have been used in the past.
+Various steps involved.
+Need to decide whether we will use audio or lyrics for this project.

+Transition Paragraph: Some insight that we applied to overcome the shortcomings of other approaches include

+Details Paragraph: We have to overcome challenges such as ...

+Assessment Paragraph: Overall we were successful in accomplishing our goal…

 ### What is Pixel art?
 Pixel art is a cool and unique art style.
 It is very simple, with each picel block working together to create a final piece of art.